You’re here because you’re looking for the secret code for how to become a millionaire from nothing.

 - Produce a better return

-Your Path to Riches Will Be Acquired Through Entrepreneurship
+Your Path to Riches and How to Become Rich Will Be Acquired Through Entrepreneurship

 As an entrepreneur, you can grow your wealth as you grow your business’s profits and improve your returns, but there’s also an extra lever you have at your disposal … the value of the business itself.
 This will ultimately lead you on your mission to become a wealthy entrepreneur.